isomerpages/bca-strata/_resources/FAQs/Applications under Part VI of the BMSMA.md

 | To resolve dispute between management corporations and subsidiary management corporations || Section 115

-You should refer to the actual provisions in the BMSMA for the full meaning and effect of terms mentioned.
+You should refer to the actual provisions in the BMSMA for the full meaning and effect of the terms mentioned.
 If you are still unsure which section(s) applies to your case, you should seek independent legal advice.

-**Q16: What should I do if I settled the matter with the other party (or Respondent) at any time after submitting my application form (and supporting documents) to Strata Titles Boards?**
+**Q16: What should I do if I settled the matter with the Respondent at any time after submitting my application form (and supporting documents) to Strata Titles Boards?**

 In the event that you settled the matter, you should inform Strata Titles Boards in writing as soon as practicably possible.
 You should extend a copy of such notice to the Respondent(s).
 Once the Strata Titles Boards receives such notice, they will send both parties the following forms to fill in, sign and return to Strata Titles Boards’ office.
 The forms are as follows:-